 Quick Answer

-The official English site says you defeat monsters, collect growth crystals, and choose from Blessings that can increase attack and defense, support healing, or change how your party fights.
-That makes Blessings less like permanent account upgrades and more like draft choices inside a run.
+Blessings are draft choices inside a run.
+You defeat enemies, collect growth crystals, and choose bonuses that can improve damage, defense, healing, or utility.
 For most players, the clean rule is: pick one Blessing line that strengthens your main damage plan, then add one option that makes mistakes less punishing.
 Everything after that is optional optimization.

-- Blessings are chosen during play: they are tied to the run loop, not just a menu screen.
+- Blessings are chosen during play: think of them as run momentum, not a permanent menu build.

 A Simple Blessing Draft Rule